typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 #### Bug fixes to type definitions

 As with runtime code, types may have bugs.
-We define a ‘bug’ here as a mismatch between types and runtime code.
+We define a ‘bug' here as a mismatch between types and runtime code.
 That is: if the types allow code which will cause a runtime type error, or if they forbid code which is allowed at runtime, the types are buggy.
 Types may be buggy by being inappropriately *wider* or *narrower* than runtime.
 For example:

 -   If a function is typed as accepting `any` but actually requires a `string`, this will cause an error at runtime, and is a bug.

 -   If a function is typed as returning `string | number` but always returns `string`, this is a bug.
-It will not cause an error at runtime, since consumers must “narrow” the type to use it, and narrowing the type would not even be a breaking change.
+It will not cause an error at runtime, since consumers must "narrow" the type to use it, and narrowing the type would not even be a breaking change.
 However, the type is incorrect, and it *will* require end users to do unnecessary work.

 -   If an interface is defined as having a property which is *not* part of the public API of the runtime object, or if an interface is defined as *missing* a a property which the public API of the runtime object does have, this is a bug.